MsainZn/software-dev-for-mlops-101/README.md

   5. Open the Command Pallette again.
 Can you remember the shortcut?
 If    not, see #2 above again.

   6. Type "Python Interpreter".
-     In newer version of vscode, it is important to install WSL extension.
+     In newer version of vscode, you might not see Python Interpreter.
+To remedy that it is important to install WSL extension.
-     Open vs code from terminal using `code .` and then install Pyton extension inside WSL again.
+     No just open vs code from terminal using `code .` and then install Python extension inside WSL again.
-     Now you can open folder for your projects, and create ".py" and ".ipynb" fime from new file menu.

   7. Click on `Python: Select Interpreter`

   8. Select the `Conda` environment that you installed earlier.

   <p align = "center" draggable=”false”>
   <img src="images/vscode_mlops_interpreter.png">